 Administrative Medical Assistant Requirements

 There are no formal educational requirements for administrative medical assistants, but most employers mandate at least a high school diploma for all new employees.
 Very often, certification is not required, and all new employees are trained on the job.
-However, for students who are serious about becoming an administrative medical assistant, there are certification programs available.
+However, for students who are serious about becoming an administrative medical assistant, there are formal programs available.
 Vocational schools and community colleges offer medical assistant training programs that usually last 1-2 years and result in a certificate or an associate's degree.

 Students in administrative medical assistant programs learn basic medical terminology and procedures, as well as administrative tasks, such as typing and record keeping.
 They also study medical law and ethics, which prepares them to work in a clinical setting.